 Mozambique is exposed to extreme climatic conditions and hazards such as cyclones, storms, and flash floods.
-Drought also occurs, primarily in the southern region.
-The recurrence of these events has had detrimental effects on food security and nutrition.
-An estimated 2 million people are severely food insecure (IPC 3 and above), including some 800,000 in need of lifesaving assistance.?
+In addition, the southern region suffers from drought.
+The recurrence of these events has had detrimental effects on food security and nutrition nationwide.
+The country is also battling domestic insurgency in its northern province of Cabo Delgado, which is rich in liquified gas.?

 In 2019, Mozambique was hit by two tropical cyclones, Cyclone Idai and Cyclone Kenneth, in the same season for the first time in recorded history.
 This resulted in widespread destruction and affected some 2 million people.
 As of March 2020, humanitarian assistance is provided to approximately 99,000 people across 73 resettlement sites in the provinces affected by the two cyclones.?